benjaminparry/benjaminparry.github.io/_posts/2016-09-26-why-i-volunteer-and-why-you-should-too.md

 ## Is volunteering for me?

-Volunteering isn’t for everyone.
-Here’s a brief guide to help you make a decision.
+Volunteering isn’t for everyone though.
+Here’s a brief guide to help you decide if it’s right for you.

 ### Volunteer if:

-0. **You like getting stuck in and working hard** - it can be physically and mentally draining but a bucket load of fun and rewarding if you can hack it _(read on for my highlights)_
+0. **You like getting stuck in and working hard** - it can be physically and mentally draining but a bucket load of fun and rewarding _(read on for my highlights)_
 0. **You’re organised, pro-active and enthusiastic** - there are months and months of planning to put into action on the day, be there or be square!
 0. **Work hard and party hard _(partying is optional)_** - pre-parties, welcome parties, finale parties… _did I mention there were parties?_

 ### Don’t volunteer if\*:

-0. **You’ve got to work on XYZ for work during the conference** - there are quiet moments but they rarely very last long and your wireframes won’t take priority
+0. **You’ve got to work on XYZ for work during the conference** - there are quiet moments but they rarely last very long and your wireframes won’t take priority
 0. **You need just 5 more minutes in bed** - don’t expect a lay in or an invitation back if you’re constantly late
 0. **You just want a free ticket** - you’ll end up making more enemies than friends if you can’t pull your weight